ibm-mas/mas-performance/docs/pd/pingtest.md

 ### Using the Ping servlet utility to test request timeouts inside the OCP cluster

-- Obtain the internal IP address of the MAS Manage UI server bundle pod.
+- Obtain the internal Cluster IP address of the MAS Manage UI service.
 - Go to maxinst pod in the MAS Manage namespace -> terminal tab, then execute below commands:

 ```